 Voice activated coffee machine

 Without coffee, most people would barely be people.
-And with verbal and motor skills coming at a premium first thing in the morning, Developer Garden and Oracle carried out a service to humanity by allowing you to ask for a coffee without having to give your name to a resentful barista who’s going to spell it wrong anyway.
+And with verbal and motor skills coming at a premium first thing in the morning, Developer Garden and Oracle carried out a service to humanity by allowing you to ask for a coffee in the comfort of your own home.

 The staff at Developer Garden joined forces with Oracle to hack a Nespresso coffee machine to make it work via voice controls using just a Raspberry Pi and a smartphone.